-If you turned off the wireless radio, the WiFi On/Off LED and the WPS LED turn off.
-If you turned on the wireless radio, the WiFi On/Off LED and the WPS LED light.
+If you turned off the wireless radios, the WiFi On/Off LED and the WPS LED turn off.
+If you turned on the wireless radios, the WiFi On/Off LED and the WPS LED light.

-Enable or Disable the Wireless Radio
+Enable or Disable the Wireless Radios

-If you used the WiFi On/Off button to turn off the wireless radio, you can't log in to the modem router to turn them back on.
-You must press the WiFi On/Off button again for two seconds to turn the wireless radio back on.
+If you used the WiFi On/Off button to turn off the wireless radios, you can't log in to the modem router to turn them back on.
+You must press the WiFi On/Off button again for two seconds to turn the wireless radios back on.

-To enable or disable the wireless radio:
+To enable or disable the wireless radios: